sonaljain2212/30DaysOfML/Day-6.md

 Once training is complete, grab the trained model and save it in Amazon S3.
 Shut the training cluster down.

-The main concern for using EC2 here is unless you automate all of this (with (AWS CloudFormation), (Terraform), CLI scripts, etc.), you will waste a ton of money.
+The main concern for using EC2 here is unless you automate all of this (with AWS CloudFormation, Terraform, CLI scripts, etc.), you will waste a ton of money.
 So if you have a cluster provisioning script that each developer can run to get their own training cluster.
 It can be a good enough reason to stick to EC2 for training.

  ### 2. Amazon EMR

-(Amazon EMR) in a ML discussion?
-Well, yes (TensorFlow) and (Apache MXNet) are part of the EMR distribution, and of course, (Spark MLlib) is also included.
-EMR supports (compute-optimized instances) (c5 and p3), so it looks like we have everything we need.
+Amazon EMR in a ML discussion?
+Well, yes TensorFlow and Apache MXNet are part of the EMR distribution, and of course, Spark MLlib is also included.
+EMR supports compute-optimized instances (c5 and p3), so it looks like we have everything we need.

 Here are a few good reasons to run training jobs on EMR:

-- You already use EMR for other tasks, with solid automation (on-demand clusters, (steps), etc.) and cost optimization (spot instances).
+- You already use EMR for other tasks, with solid automation (on-demand clusters,steps, etc.) and cost optimization (spot instances).
 - Your data requires a lot of ETL, and Hive / Spark would work great for that.
 Why not run everything in one place?
 - Spark MLlib has the algos you need.
 - You read somewhere that there a (SageMaker SDK for Spark), so that could be another option for the future.